natenka/pyneng-book-en/docs/source/book/20_jinja2/syntax_test.rst

 Tests
 -----

 Besides filters, Jinja also supports tests.
 Tests allow variables to be tested for a certain condition.

 Jinja supports a large number of built-in tests.
 We will look at only a few of them.
 The rest of tests you can find in `documentation <http://jinja.pocoo.org/docs/dev/templates/#builtin-tests>`__.

-Tests, like filters, can be created by yourself.

 defined
 ~~~~~~~

-Test **defined** allows you to check if variable is present in the data dictionary.
+Test ``defined`` allows you to check if variable is present in the data dictionary.

 Template example templates/test_defined.txt: